AndrewTelleria/phi/README.md

 5. Create a directory in the virutalenv called ```src``` - it can be named anything you want - and clone the repo into the created directory.

-6. Change into the newly created directory and run
+6. Change into the newly created directory and run:

 	```./manage.py runserver```.